oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/explore-tables/explore-tables.md

 </copy>
 ~~~

 ## Task 3 - Query a Flattened View of the Data

-The MOVIE\_SALES\_FACT table can be joined to the dimension tables to provide a full, 'flattened' view of the data.
+Join the fact table with the dimension tables to create a complete, flattened view of the data.

 ~~~SQL
 <copy>